BrendanEnright/IRS_audit_county_profile/README.md

 ## Research Question

-Comparing available data from IRS records, United States Census surveys, and voter records from 2012 to 2016, are counties with higher audit rates more likely to:
+Comparing available data from IRS records, United States Census surveys, and voter records from 2012 to 2016, are counties with higher audit rates more likely to have:
-* have higher proportions of individuals identifying as Black, Hispanic, Asian American, Hawaiian-Pacific Islander, or Native American;
+* higher proportions of individuals identifying as Black, Hispanic, Asian American, Hawaiian-Pacific Islander, or Native American;
 * employment concentration within specific industries;
 * lower median household income; and
 * demonstrate partisan voting patterns?